DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 Connect a Ethernet Cable to the PS4 and Pi
 # NOTICE!
 # For future SSH access
-# After reboot the Pi's previosly set hostname will be changed to *pppwn.local* the username and password will stay the same
+# After reboot the Pi's previosly set hostname will be changed to *pppwn.local* the username and password will stay the same  unless changed
 # Putting Goldhen on a USB
 Download [Goldhen](https://github.com/GoldHEN/GoldHEN/releases/tag/2.4b17) By SiSTR0  (Skip if you have a Pi 4 or 5 and chose **Y** to have it act as a virtual drive (Pi has to be connected to PS4 USB port)
 And put the *goldhen.bin* on a USB formatted in exFAT or FAT32 and plug it into your PS4.